 The reasons for youth unemployment are fairly similar to other causes of unemployment.
 They include:

 - Lack of qualifications.
 Young people without any skills are much more likely to be unemployed (structural unemployment) A report by Centre for Cities suggest there is a correlation between youth unemployment and poor GCSE results in Maths and English.
-To some extent the service sector has offered more unskilled jobs such as bar work, supermarket checkout and waiters.
+To some extent, the service sector has offered more unskilled jobs such as bar work, supermarket checkout and waiters.
 However, the nature of the labour market is that many young people lack the necessary skills and training to impress employers.

 - Geographical Unemployment.
 Youth unemployment is often focused in certain areas – often inner cities where there is a cycle of low achievement and low expectations.
-For example, the employment rate for 16-24 year olds is only 64% in the North East compared to a national average of 70%
+For example, the employment rate for 16-24 year-olds is only 64% in the North East compared to a national average of 70%

 - Real Wage Unemployment.
 You could argue unemployment is caused by labour market rigidities and wages being above the equilibrium rate.Traditionally young workers have been paid lower ‘apprentice wages.’
 In the UK, there is a minimum wage of £5.60 – for those aged 18-20 (2017).
 For those aged 21-24, the minimum wage is £7.05 – Age 21-24.
 (2017) – just below full minimum wage of £7.50.
 However, nominal wage growth has been muted leading to falls in real wages.
-This has increased potential for real wage unemployment – especially amongst younger workers.
+This has increased potential for real wage unemployment, especially amongst younger workers.

 - Lack of graduate jobs.
 Many young people leave college with a degree but then find graduate jobs are in short-supply.
 Some find they can be over-qualified for the job market they enter.

 - Cyclical Unemployment.
-The biggest cause of unemployment in UK is often cyclical/demand-deficient unemployment.
+The biggest cause of unemployment in the UK is often cyclical/demand-deficient unemployment.
 This is unemployment caused by the falling output which occurs during the recession.
 During the 2008 recession, youth unemployment increased at a faster rate than the actual unemployment rate.
 It is often young workers who are more likely to experience unemployment; this is because with the least experience they are the easiest to remove from the labour market.
 Also, firms often don’t sack workers, but they do stop taking on new (young) workers.

 - Frictional unemployment.
 School leavers may just take time to find the right work.

 - Cultural/social factors.
 Youth unemployment is often highest amongst deprived areas where there is pessimism over job prospects.
-Youth unemployment is often higher among people who have history of broken families, drug use or criminal record.
+Youth unemployment is often higher among people who have a history of broken families, drug use or criminal record.
 Youth unemployment is also higher amongst ethnic minority groups.
 In 2016, the unemployment rate for young Bangladeshi and Pakistani people aged 16-24 was 28%.
 This compared to youth unemployment rates of 12% for the White ethnic group (the lowest) and 25% for people from a Black ethnic background (the second highest) (link)

 - Underground economy.
 Official unemployment may occur in areas where there is a thriving black economy. i.e. there are unofficial jobs for people to take.
 These jobs may be illegal such as dealing in soft drugs.
 However, it is hard to ascertain the extent of these unofficial jobs and it is easy to make sweeping generalisations about deprived areas.